 - Ascertain whether or not the victim needs immediate medical assistance.
 Ask the victim directly if she/he is all right physically.
 If the victim needs medical attention, refer her/him to the Emergency Room, Kittitas Valley Community Hospital or to the university's Student Medical and Counseling Clinic.
 Always encourage the victim to seek medical attention.

 - Find out the victim's most critical concerns and respond in a non-judgmental way.
-Recommend appropriate resources for the victim and feel free to consult with the Sexual Assault Response Coordinator for additional guidance.
+Recommend appropriate resources for the victim and feel free to consult with the Violence Prevention and Response Coordinator for additional guidance.

 - Remember, the victim may wish to do nothing further, other than have this conversation.